Convective stability of the critical waves of an FKPP growth process: Introduction and results

 Fay\'{e} and Holzer \cite{FAYE_lotke_volterra_critical_stability} could prove the local stability of the critical waves of a Lokta-Volterra system of two species.
-While their proof is restricted to a particular category of systems of two reactants, it shows how the underlying technique - that goes back to Zumbrun and Howard \cite{Zumbrun_Howard_Pointwise_Stability} - can be used to study systems with more than one reactant.
+They generalize a technique for dealing with marginally stable spectra, which they introduced in 2018 for a system with a single reactant \cite{Faye2018_critical_FKPP}, to systems of two reactants.
+The underlying technique goes back to Zumbrun and Howard \cite{Zumbrun_Howard_Pointwise_Stability}, in principle it should be possible to generalize this result to systems of $n >2 $ reactants, but the notation becomes quite tedious.
 The computations are quite demanding: a precise analysis of the Evans-function in the neighborhood of the essential spectrum is required, making use of the Gap Lemma that goes back to Gardner and Zumbrun \cite{Gardner_Zumbrun_Gap_Lemma} - involving several changes of coordinates while keeping track of the resulting error terms.
-We are in the lucky situation that the present system falls into the category of systems analyzed in \cite{FAYE_lotke_volterra_critical_stability}, at least if we use an unbounded weight as in Theorem \ref{Thm:large_time_decay}.
+We are in the lucky situation that the linearized perturbation falls into the marginally stable category analyzed in \cite{FAYE_lotke_volterra_critical_stability}, at least if we use an unbounded weight as in Theorem \ref{Thm:large_time_decay}.
 I want to thank the authors for remarking that their proof is largely independent of the actual weight, which initiated the idea for this project.

 We adapt the resulting semi-group estimates to the case where the weight is not integrable.
-This is why we need an a priori bound on the tail of the PDE \eqref{Eq:Perturbed_PDE} in the moving frame.
+This is why we need an a-priori bound on the tail of the PDE \eqref{Eq:Perturbed_PDE} in the moving frame.
 We can then estimate the decay of a linear super-solution via a Feynman-Kac formula, where we can stop the driving Brownian motion at an arbitrarily chosen point, e.g. $x=0$.
 As long as the perturbation at this specific point remains small, the super-solution decays exponentially.
-We want to emphasize that our approach of dealing with the unbounded weight can be adapted to other systems with non-negative solutions, that are at least asymptotically monotone, check the introduction to Section \ref{Sec:Stability_big}.
-As such, we could also expand the result in \cite{FAYE_lotke_volterra_critical_stability} to the case $w(x)_{x \leq 0} \equiv 1$, superseding the need for an integrable weight.
+Our approach of dealing with the unbounded weight can be adapted to other systems with non-negative solutions, given that they are asymptotically monotone and that the nonlinearity essentially depends on a single reactant (which is the reason why we need the unbounded weight at all), check the introduction to Section \ref{Sec:Stability_big}.